The Emergency Management Team

 - other aspects of the civil protection duty, including promotion of business continuity management by local authorities, support and preparation by all of multi-agency plans and other documents, and the coordination of multi-agency exercises and training events

-- Emergency Response and Recovery Plan (PDF, 2MB, 96 pages) - a generic plan outlining the actions to be taken to respond as quickly and efficiently as possible, to a variety of different scenarios that may affect the Island.
+- Emergency Response and Recovery Plan (PDF, 2MB, 96 pages) - generic arrangements outlining the actions to be taken to respond as quickly and efficiently as possible, to a variety of different scenarios that may affect the Island.

 - Rest Centre Procedures - this plan is intended as a guide to the arrangements that are necessary for the establishment, activation and management of a Rest Centre to provide temporary accommodation in an emergency.